Shlokatadistance/Estimathon/README.md

 ### Observations

+Thought of sharing a bit more context on the results:

 I ran this code for a single basket, BNYM Concentrated International ETF ( got the excel file and then generated the JSON file from it ).
 I used yfinance data for the start, because I wanted to visualize the results first before actually paying for a live stream.
 The results are actually quite interesting